Edit

 • Chains the RunConsoleAsync method to run the silo as a console application.

-For local development, refer to the below example of how to configure a silo for that case.
-It configures and starts a silo listening on the loopback address, 11111 and 30000 as silo and gateway ports respectively.
+For local development, refer to the example below showing how to configure a silo for this case.
+It configures and starts a silo listening on the loopback address, using 11111 and 30000 as the silo and gateway ports, respectively.

-Add the Microsoft.Orleans.Server NuGet meta-package to the project.
+Add the Microsoft.Orleans.Server NuGet meta-package to your project.

 dotnet add package Microsoft.Orleans.Server